 3. Our venue is located in the City of Los Angeles (LA).
-How does the LA City Vaccination Ordinance impact events that will occur in the City of LA?
+How does the LA City Vaccination Ordinance impact events that will occur in LA?

-Effective November 8, 2021, live indoor performance venues including performing arts theaters, music and concert venues, and adult entertainment venues, along with any outdoor events with 5,000-9,999 attendees that are held in the City of LA are subject to the LA City Vaccination Ordinance.
+Live indoor performance venues including performing arts theaters, music and concert venues, and adult entertainment venues, along with any outdoor events with 5,000-9,999 attendees that are held in the City of Los Angeles are subject to the LA City Vaccination Ordinance.

 However, the LA City Ordinance explicitly states that the Ordinance requirements do not apply to "any location that is required by a DPH Order to check proof of COVID-19 vaccination status prior to providing indoor service."
-This means that Indoor Mega Events (indoor events with more than 1,000 attendees) that occur in LA City are not subject to the Ordinance and must continue to follow the County Health Officer Order vaccination requirement instead.
+This means that Indoor Mega Events (indoor events with more than 1,000 attendees) that occur in the City of Los Angeles are not subject to the Ordinance and must continue to follow the County Health Officer Order vaccination requirement instead.

-All other events that occur in the City of LA should review and comply with the LA City Ordinance.
+All other events that occur in the City of Los Angeles should review and comply with the LA City Ordinance.
 More information about the LA City Ordinance is available at SafePass LA and the FAQ page.
+If you are unsure whether your facility is located in the City of Los Angeles visit https://appcenter.gis.lacounty.gov/districtlocator/ and type in the address where your event will be held.